tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 		[CHANGE] Reworked the inspector
-		[CHANGE] Gizmo labels now have the same color than the icon [FIXED] Inspector is not displayed inside the Curvy Spline Segment inspector when deleting then re-adding a connection [FIXED] When having some of the control points synchronized, and some not, moving a not synchronized control point make the synchronized ones move too.
+		[CHANGE] Gizmo labels now have the same color than the icon [FIXED] Inspector is not displayed inside the Curvy Spline Segment inspector when deleting then re-adding a connection [FIXED] When having some of the control points synchronized, and some not, moving a not synchronized control point make the synchronized ones move too
 		[FIXED] When using Synchronization presets, the synchronized position/rotation is not the one of the connection's game object as it should be, but one of the synchronized control points
 		[FIXED] Gizmo labels are not drawn at the right position under some circumstances [FIXED] Updating the synchronization options from the inspector don't apply them right away, but until one of the synchronized transforms is modified